 In this paper, we present a computational analysis of the economic effects of the menu of U.S.-Japan trade policies.
-The menu encompasses the various U.S. and Japan bilateral and regional free trade agreements (FTAs) that have been negotiated in recent years and the negotiations currently in process, unilateral removal of existing trade barriers by the two countries, and global (multilateral) free trade.
+The menu encompasses the various U.S. and Japan bilateral and regional free trade agreements (FTAs) that have been negotiated in recent years and the negotiations currently in process, unilateral removal of existing trade barriers by the United States, Japan, and their FTA partner countries, and global (multilateral) free trade.
 The analysis is based on the Michigan Model of World Production and Trade.
 The Michigan Model is a multi-country/multi-sector computable general equilibrium (CGE) model of the global trading system that has been used for about three decades to analyze the economic effects of multilateral, regional, and bilateral trade negotiations and a variety of other changes in trade and related policies.

 In Section II following, we present a brief description of the main features and data of the Michigan Model.
 The results of the computational analysis of the U.S. and Japan FTAs are presented in Sections III and IV.
 In Section V, we consider the cross-country patterns of the welfare effects of the various FTAs, which is what we call the "spaghetti-bowl" effects.
-In Section VI, we provide a broader perspective on the FTAs that takes into account the effects of the unilateral and multilateral removal of trade barriers by the United States and Japan, their FTA partner countries, and other countries/regions in the global trading system.
+In Section VI, we provide a broader perspective on the FTAs that takes into account what we call the "free-lunch" effects of the unilateral and multilateral removal of trade barriers by the United States and Japan, their FTA partner countries, and other countries/regions in the global trading system.
 Section VII provides a summary and concluding remarks.